yhsiang/noLove/README.md

 ### HTML5 Canvas

 Canvas is new element in HTML5 to enable drawing a bitmap-based image.
-It temporarily only support 2D drawing.
+It temporarily only supports 2D drawing.
 All the drawing process is done on some context acquired by calling:

 	gardenCanvas = $("#garden")[0];
 	gardenCanvas.width = $animation.width();